-Alkor is one of the largest Russian manufacturer of Germanium optics with 25 years experience.
+Alkor is one of the largest manufacturers of Germanium optics with 25 years experience.
 Our Germanium windows, wedges and lenses are widely used in IR sensors, LIDARs, thermal image and medical applications, in pyrometry and thermography, FLIR cameras all over the world.

 Uncoated Germanium transmission curve.
 Window thickness 10mm.

 Germanium is used widely for lenses and windows in thermal imaging, FLIR applications, as germanium viewports.
 Its high index of refraction (about 4) makes it of particular interest

 Useful transmission range of Germanium windows is from 2 to 13µm.
 Germanium is opaque in the visible.
 Germanium has the property of thermal runaway, meaning that the transmission decreases as temperature increases.
 As such, Germanium window should be used at temperatures below 100°C.